dannyjgibson/pitkin/sdf/5.0/software-requirements-specification.md

 		5.2.4.2 Readers shall be able to filter articles by date and by topic tags.
 		5.2.4.3 Readers shall be able to flag offensive or repetitive material.
 ## 5.3 Performance Requirements
+	The Performance Requirements of Pitkin describe the performance of the Pitkin web app.
+These are easiest to gather using third party analytics.
+I plan to use the Google PageSpeed Insight test to provide the best experience I can for the users.
+So while a user should be able to check that Functional requirements are met, the Performance Requirements cannot be assessed by the human eye.
 	5.3.1 The web app with a Desktop shall score 90+/100 on Google's PageSpeed Insights test.
 			Google provides a service that hits URL and reports on the speed, structure, and readability of the URL.
 I will run this against the public-facing URLs, and follow the suggestiosn of the tests to speed performance and enhance UX.
 	5.3.2 Note for Requirement 5.3.1, if using app as a Tor Service, the load speed might suffer.